sVinit108/Analysis-of-Predictive-Maintenance-dataset/README.md

 # Analysis-of-Predictive-Maintenance-dataset

-- Aart from building a prediction ML model, a detailed data analysis is done to get insightful information from the dataset.
-All stages of ML life‑cycle (Feature engineering, Feature selection, Model creation, hyparameter tuning & Cross Validation) is performed on the dataset.
+Apart from building a prediction ML model, a detailed data analysis is done to get insightful information from the dataset.
+All stages of ML life‑cycle (Feature engineering, Feature selection, Model creation, hyparameter tuning & Cross Validation) is performed on the dataset. <br>

 BACKGROUND:- A company has a fleet of devices transmitting daily sensor readings.
 They would like to create a predictive maintenance solution to proactively identify when maintenance should be performed.
-This approach promises cost savings over routine or time based preventive maintenance, because tasks are performed only when warranted.
+This approach promises cost savings over routine or time based preventive maintenance, because tasks are performed only when warranted. <br>
 GOAL:- You are tasked with building a predictive model using machine learning to predict the probability of a device failure.
 When building this model, be sure to minimize false positives and false negatives.
 The